Making-with-Code/making-with-code/site/content/courses/cs9/unit00/labs/lab10_modules/_index.md

 Fond memories.
 You should have seen your responsive drawing run again.
 This is because when you import a module, all the code in that module runs.

 What about subdirectories that contain `.py` files?
 Python thinks of these as packages.
-Remember that treasure chest from the {{< ref_lab "lab1_terminal" >}}?
-It's buried a few layers deep in packages, but we can get it.
+Remember that treasure chest from the It's buried a few layers deep in packages, but we can get it.

 {{< code-action "Trying getting the chest from the " >}} `lab_00_terminal_adventure`